rajesh-s/mlsys-deepspeech-gpu-profiling/README.md

 - Handy tips on using nvprof on ML profiling my mcarilli's [gist](https://gist.github.com/mcarilli/213a4e698e4a0ae2234ddee56f4f3f95)
 - [Dealing with multiple kernel names on nvprof](https://forums.developer.nvidia.com/t/nvprof-to-profile-multiple-kernel-names/72289)
 - [Exporting nvprof output to file](https://forums.developer.nvidia.com/t/nvprof-export-to-txt/168955/8)
+- Note that profiling of metric and event is only supported up to the Volta architecture through Nvprof.
+The Turing architecture Nvprof only supports tracing functionality.
+Use Nsight Compute instead to show profiling metrics on Turing.
+- Kernel replay is required when you are collecting a lot of metrics.
+This is because only a few metrics can be collected at a time by the profiler.
+The problem of course is that it means the kernel has to be replayed many times to finish data collection.
+So this will finish but it will take a long time.
+Things you can do to speed it up: collect fewer metrics (specify the metrics you want one at a time) or run fewer iterations (this means fewer kernels).
+- Analysis metrics: By default nvprof doesn't collect any metrics.
+So while the visual profiler can show the timeline you can't drill down into the metrics for each kernel.
+You can collect metrics by passing `--analysis-metrics`
+- nvtx annotations were not possible since lightning library abstracts away most of the steps

 Some helpful links that describe nvprof profiler include https://github.com/mit-satori/getting-started/blob/master/tutorial-examples/nvprof-profiling/Satori_NVProf_Intro.pdf